 First, we have proposed adjustments to regulatory guidance (as shown in the table).
-Army Regulation 600-20, Appendix E (see figure, page 9), which describes intended survey audiences, is largely not adhered to.
+Army Regulation 600-20, Appendix E (see figure, page 18), which describes intended survey audiences, is largely not adhered to.
 For example, many are surprised to hear that the only organization that is supposed to administer a climate assessment to its entirety is a company.
-Higher echelons of command are supposed to only administer the survey to subordinate command teams and staff elements.
-Units commonly distribute surveys beyond these parameters, leading to survey fatigue and noisy data that dilute attempts to establish meaningful thresholds.19 The thresholds will never be reliable or accommodate a comparison between like units if regulatory guidance is not followed uniformly.